sevenki666/CSOJ/README.md

 This is the project of CYSY LAN Online Judge, which is powered by UOJ.

+maintainer: sevenki

+If you have any problems about CSOJ, please contact [sevenki](https://github.com/sevenki666/).

 24/12/15: This project is still preparing.

-If you have any problems about CSOJ, please contact [sevenki](https://github.com/sevenki666/).

-maintainer: sevenki
+25/01/17: Some basic functions are done.
+We will update as needed.

+Tips:

+- if you cannot connect ghcr.io during docker composing, you can modify the `docker-compose.yml` and change `ghcr.io` into `ghcr.mirrorify.net`.

 Todo List:

-- [ ] Update compilers.
+- [x] Update compilers.
 - [x] Feature: ~~User Group~~ , and change the color of administrator's display.
 Note: I don't have much time so I just put the administrator list into uoj.js.
 I know it's stupid.
 - [x] Use cravatar instead of gravatar.
 - [x] Local Mathjax.